Our Mission

 Our History

 Eventually, other Protestant denominations joined in this important ministry to those confined in the public institutions of St. Louis.
-However, in 1953 In an ecumenical agreement, many Protestant denominations formed the Metropolitan Federation of Churches.
-It was then the decision was made to divide the ministry to these institutions among various denominations.
+In 1953, an ecumenical agreement was reached between several Protestant denominations resulting in the formation of the Metropolitan Federation of Churches.
+Ministry to these institutions was then divided various denominations.
 The Episcopal Diocese chose to work with troubled youth and asked to continue the ministry to children in detention under the name of Episcopal City Mission (ECM).
 Our ministry to youth was firmly established in the Juvenile Detention Centers and recognized by the Family Court System.
 ECM became the agency authorized by the Court System to provide for the ongoing spiritual needs of detained children in St. Louis City and County.

-Today ECM remains strong in our commitment to providing chaplaincy to youth in the juvenile justice system.
-Our chaplains offer support, hope and healing at the St. Louis City and County Detention Centers, as well as Missouri Hills, a Division of Youth Services facility in North St. Louis County.
-Since 2017, our chaplains also call on the "adult certified youth" in the St. Louis City and County Justice Centers.
-Through the programs they offer and their caring, listening presence, ECM chaplains are in a very real sense the compassionate face of a loving God in the lives of the children.
+Today, ECM remains strong in our commitment to providing chaplaincy to youth in the juvenile justice system.
+Our chaplains offer support, hope and healing at the St. Louis City and County Detention Centers.
+Since 2017, our chaplains also visit with youth who are certified as adults in the St. Louis City and County Justice Centers.
+Through the programs they offer and their caring, listening presence, ECM chaplains are the compassionate face of a loving God in the lives of the children we serve.